irematak/CProgrammingExamples/SmithNumber/README.md

 ## SMITH NUMBERS

-A Smith number is a composite number whose sum of digits is equal to the sum of sums of digits of its prime factors.
+Basically smith numbers are: Composite number the sum of whose digits is the sum of the digits of its prime factors

 * **Example**